kin-cunico/semGROUP4/usecases/use-case-8.md

 **Goal In Context**

-As a company employee, we need to be able to rank cities by population and organise them by country, region, continent, district and world
+As a data analyst, we need to be able to rank cities by population and organise them by country, region, continent, district and world

 ---